A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

 We begin by examining the relative convergence properties as a function of the measure.
 We start with the simplest measure, using $\nu_\gamma$ with $\gamma \in [0,1]$.
-We select a number of discrete choices for $\gamma$ including $\gamma=0$, $\gamma=1$ and several intermediate values.
-For each value of $\gamma$, we run 4 independent Markov chains using the Cycle-Walk algorithm.
-We parametrize our runs by taking on average 99 internal walks (non-Metropolized) for every one cycle walk, and running for a total of $10^9$ proposals (or $10^7$ expected cycle walk steps).
-We run our chains on 14 districts of the 2021 North Carolina precincts with a 2\% population deviation under the 2020 census data.
-All of the independent chains on North Carolina were run on an AMD Ryzen 9 5950X 16-Core Processor and typically took between 13 and 40 hours to run on $10^7$ 2-Tree Cycle steps.\footnote{There was a high variance to this; even with the same parameters some of the runs could take twice as long as the others.
+We select a number of discrete choices for $\gamma$, including $\gamma=0$, $\gamma=1$, and several intermediate values.
+For each value of $\gamma$, we run 4 independent Markov chains using the Cycle Walk algorithm.
+We parametrize our runs by taking on average 99 \treeOne Cycle Walk steps (non-Metropolized) for every one \treeTwo Cycle Walk steps, and running for a total of $10^9$ proposals (or $10^7$ expected 2-tree Cycle Walk steps).
+We run our chains on 14 districts of the 2021 North Carolina precincts with a 2\% population deviation under the 2020 census data and output every 1000 steps 2-tree Cycle Walk steps.
+All of the independent chains on North Carolina were run on an AMD Ryzen 9 5950X 16-Core Processor and typically took between 13 and 40 hours to run on $10^7$ 2-Tree Cycle steps.\footnote{There was a high variance to this; even with the same parameters, some of the runs could take twice as long as the others.
 A small fraction of the runs took just over 3 days to complete, even when other runs with the same parameters took less time.
-This may have been due to issues with particular nodes on our local cluster.} We compare the Cycle-Walk method with the linked-Forest Recombination (see \cite{autry2021metropolized}) and repeat our experiments using this algorithm.
+This may have been due to issues with particular nodes on our local cluster.}

+We compare the Cycle Walk method with independent chains that ran $10^6$ steps of linked-Forest Recombination (see \cite{autry2021metropolized}) and repeat our experiments using this algorithm.
+When selecting the number of steps to run the chains, we initially reasoned that an accepted Cycle Walk step would, in general, lead to less change than an accepted step in RECOM.
+We thus ran Cycle Walk for 10 times more steps.